segmentstream-com/segmentstream-com.github.io/_docs/guides/json-feed-offline-data-import.md

 ### <a name="#how-feed-import-works"></a> How feed import works

-Everyday SegmentStream fetches data from the specified feed URL using provided credentials and appending.
+Everyday SegmentStream fetches data from the specified feed URL using provided credentials.

 If you enabled **Partition table by date** option, an additional `date` query parameter with the value `YYYYMMDD` will be added to the URL, where:
 * `YYYY` - current year;